f5devcentral/f5-big-iq-lab/docs/class2/module1/lab3.rst

   ``sudo service isc-dhcp-server force-reload``

 From UDF, launch a Console/RDP session to have access to the Ubuntu Desktop.
 To do this, in your UDF deployment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *Console* or *XRDP*

+.. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%)

 .. image:: ../../pictures/udf_ubuntu.png
     :align: center